-In addition to the courses, MSCP students will complete a master's thesis and 450 hours of Internship.
-Work on all three components of the program (modules, thesis, and internship) occurs simultaneously.
-Work on the thesis begins in the Research Methods module; work on the internship starts at the end of the first semester.
+In addition to the courses, MSCP students will complete a research project and corresponding master's thesis.
+Work on all three components of the program (courses, thesis, and internship) occurs simultaneously.
+Work on the thesis begins in the Research Methods I course and culminates with a thesis defense prior to graduation.